Do I Really Need Surgery to Treat Colon Cancer?

 3. Single Port Incision Surgery

 This is one of the latest advancements in laparoscopic surgery in the past few years.
-One incision (2 to 5cm) will be made at the navel.
-A camera and two instruments are inserted through this single “port” and the surgery is performed.
-The tumor and the affected part of the colon are then removed through this incision.
+Instead of 3-5 incisions, only one incision (2-5 cm) will be made at the navel.
+A camera and two instruments are inserted through this single port and the surgery is performed.
+The tumour and the affected part of the colon are then removed through this incision.
+As a minimally invasive approach, this offers potential benefits such as reduced scarring and a faster recovery time.

 4. Robotic Surgery

-A very advanced and modern type of minimally invasive surgery.
+This is one of the more recent and advanced types of minimally invasive surgery.
 Like a laparoscopy, it requires only small incisions to insert instruments.
-The difference is the robotic system provides a 3D view and greater magnification and clarity to the colon surgeon.
-This provides an accurate depth perception and increased level of precision not found in other forms of laparoscopic techniques.
+However, in this approach, the surgical instruments are controlled using robotic machines.
+The surgeon, sitting at a console, manipulates the robotic arms to operate the camera and surgical instruments.
+The surgical camera provides a 3D view, greater magnification, and clarity for the colon surgeon.
+This provides accurate depth perception and an increased level of precision not found in other forms of laparoscopic techniques.

 Laparoscopic surgery, single port incision surgery and robotic surgery are all considered minimally invasive surgery (keyhole surgery).
 The actual amount of cutting done in all forms of surgery, be it minimally invasive or open, is the same.
 The only difference is in the approach (large versus small incisions on the abdominal wall, and the instruments used to do the cutting).

-The advantage of minimally invasive (keyhole) surgery compared to open surgery is well proven in patients’ lower level of pain and faster recovery.
+The advantage of minimally invasive (keyhole) surgery compared to open surgery is well-proven in patients’ lower levels of pain and faster recovery.

 What is unclear is the relative advantage of the various forms of minimally invasive surgery.
 Studies have shown that the results of robotic surgery and laparoscopic surgery are comparable with no advantage favouring one over the other.
 What is clear, though, is that robotic surgery is more expensive than laparoscopic surgery.